-My passion was to showcase my design work (client work and personal projects I sell on sites like Zazzle), as well as help work from home moms, experience greater productivity (without neglecting relationships), and have easy to understand help and guidance for starting their home business.
+My passion was to showcase my design work (client work and personal projects I sell on sites like Zazzle), and help work from home creative entrepreneurs experience greater productivity (without neglecting relationships), and have easy-to-understand help and guidance for starting their home business.

 Did I want to add Frugally Living back into that fray too?

-I have to remind myself though that the key is in the phrase, “as much as I wanted”, because living frugally, and making extra money on the side in different ways (and not just passion projects), allowed me to slowly build up to where I am now, which still isn’t as far as most people, but it’s amazing from my perspective.
+I have to remind myself though that the key is in the phrase, “as much as I wanted”, because living frugally, and making extra money on the side in different ways (and not just passion projects), allowed me to build my business up slowly to where I am now, which still isn’t as far as most people, but it’s amazing from my perspective.